Rocaltrol (Calcitriol)

 Who Should Not Take Rocaltrol

-Do not use Rocaltrol if you are allergic to calcitriol, other vitamin D compounds, or any ingredients in the medication.
-Do not use if you have high levels of calcium in your blood (hypercalcaemia) or vitamin D toxicity.
+Do not use Rocaltrol if you are allergic to calcitriol or any of its ingredients, have high calcium levels in your blood, or have vitamin D toxicity.

 Medical Conditions to Discuss